CLambert1/CLambert1.github.io/_pages/cv.md

 Service
 -----
-Reviews of scientific articles for peer-reviewed journals : Marine Mammal Science, Marine Biology, Ecosystems, Continental Shelf Research.
+Peer-review and evaluation of scientific articles in high impact journals: Frontiers in Marine Science, Diversity and Distribution, Marine Biology, Biodiversity and Conservation, Environmental Impact Assessment Review, Ecosystems, Marine Mammal Science, Continental Shelf Research.
+Review and evaluation of scientific research projects for several funding organisms.